 24. Hike the Footpath to the Chora

-As you head up the road from the port, you will see a white lined staircase.
+As you head up the road from the port, you will see a white-lined staircase.
 This is the old donkey path from the port to the Chora, and is a great hike as well.
-If you take this path to the Chora, you will pass by the ancient Chora walls and see many local Greek houses
+If you take this path, you will pass by the ancient Chora walls and see many local Greek houses

-Not only is this a nice walk, but many hotels or hostels are located on this path.
+Not only is this a nice walk, but many hotels or hostels are located along here.
 Be careful walking in the dark as the path isn’t well-lit and is uneven.

 25. Party at Pathos Beach Club